Domikohlh/citation_val_agentic_ai/README.md

 *Press the "Set/Reset Drive Folder" to ensure there is no Google Driver link.
 (For first time use only)*

 *Copy an article or research paper for template.*
+*All agents are fed with log tracing for observability.
+Please read the "agent_trace.jsonl" on the same directory*

 # Feature 1: Bulk Validation References
 1. Go to your reference list and highlight the whole reference list.